 Intel announced that it would add $1 billion in capital expenditures to release some pressure from its network of factories, which have been struggling to meet booming demand for chips powering personal computers and data centers.
 In the meantime, Intel plans to prioritize the production of 14-nanometer chips used in the high-performance segments of both markets.

 Despite delays with its latest manufacturing process, Intel has been on a rocket ship trajectory.
 In the first half of this year, Intel’s data center sales increased 23 percent year-over-year while its cloud business ramped up 43 percent, according to chief financial officer and chief executive Robert Swan.
-The PC market’s turnaround has also worsened a recent shortage of the company’s chips.
+The personal market market has also turned around over the last year.

 “The continued explosion of data and the need to process, store, analyze and share it is driving industry innovation and incredible demand for compute performance in the cloud, the network and the enterprise,” Swan explained, adding that “supply is undoubtedly tight, particularly at the entry-level of the PC market.”
 He added: “Together as an industry, our products are convincing buyers it’s time to upgrade to a new personal computer.”